ms/buildtogether.tech/research/index.md

    alt="What went wrong"
    cap="What went wrong in game development (from Washburn et al)." %}

+## What Do We Know About Programmer Productivity?

+Let's start with the often-repeated claim that some programmers are ten times more productive than others.
+Is it actually true?
+The short answer is, "It's complicated."
+As <cite>Prechelt2019</cite> shows, the answer depends on what exactly the question is intended to mean.
+Looking at exactly the same data, you could conclude that some programmers are 105 times more productive than others---except this doesn't take into account whether people's code actually works or what language they were using.

+If you only look at one language, the ratio goes down to 17:1, but that's still comparing the very best to the very worst.
+Now the discussion starts to get
+statistical: if you compare the median of the slower half of programmers with the median of the top 10%, the ratio is 5:1 or 11:1, depending on whether you use everyone in the sample or restrict it to those who used the same language respectively.

+<cite>Sadowski2019a</cite> summarizes of what we know, and more importantly, how
+to think about the problem.
+The chapter <cite>Sadowski2019b</cite> lays out a three-axis framework for discussion based on the <span g="gqm">goal-question-metric</span> approach.

+Velocity: how fast work gets done.
+:   A typical question is, "Are developers able to deploy their features more
+    quickly?" which might be answered by looking at the time from creating a patch to patch release or the time to reach team milestones.

+Quality: how well work gets done.
+:   A question might be, "Is the committed code of a higher quality?"
+Answers
+    could be obtained by measuring test coverage or the number of bugs found after a release.

+Satisfaction: how satisfying the work is.
+:   The question could be, "Are developers more satisfied with the engineering
+    process using the new tool?"
+Answers could be found by collecting developer ratings for the new system or of team communication enabled by a new tool.

+What's most important to remember in all of this is [Goodhart's Law][goodhart-law]: as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
+One sign of this comes from <cite>Begel2014</cite>, which asked one set of developers what questions they most wanted researchers to answer, then asked another set of developers to rate those questions.
+Respondents favored questions about how customers typically use their applications, but were opposed questions related to assessing the performance of individual employees or comparing them with one another.

 ## What Do We Know About Novice Programmers?

 <cite>Soloway1984,Soloway1986</cite> pioneered the exploration of novice and